llmariner/llmariner/tutorials/getting_started.md

 print(sorted(list(map(lambda m: m.id, models.data))))
 ```

-If you install LLM Operator with the default configuration, you should see `google-gemma-2b-it-q4_0`.
+If you install LLMariner with the default configuration, you should see `google-gemma-2b-it-q4_0`.

 ## Run Chat Completion